 Students who have completed all degree coursework and academic requirements for the degree they are pursuing cannot continue to receive federal aid.

 Students who are not making satisfactory academic progress will lose their eligibility for federal student aid.
 Students may appeal to the University if they feel there are special circumstances that affected their ability to make academic progress.

 Reasons for appeal may include: a death in the student’s immediate family, serious injury or illness or other mitigating circumstances that may have prevented the student from meeting SAP requirements.
-Students will be required to complete and submit a Satisfactory Academic Progress Waiver Form for Federal Financial Aid, which includes submitting an appeal outlining why they failed to meet SAP and what has changed that will allow them to be successful moving forward.
-Please note that a maximum of two appeals for separate and distinct circumstances will be considered.
+Students will be required to complete the online Satisfactory Academic Progress Waiver Form for Federal Financial Aid.

 1. Federal Pell Grant

 This federal grant program provides assistance to matriculated undergraduate students who have demonstrated the highest calculated need as determined by the FAFSA.
 The maximum award for the 2023-2024 academic year is $7,395.
 The award amount will depend not only on financial need, but also on the cost of attendance, enrollment status as a full-time or part-time student, and plans to attend school for a full academic year or less.
 Students are only eligible to receive a Pell Grant for a maximum of 12 semesters.